 On March 21, 2012, the Company introduced the Replacement LTIP, which replaced the existing LTIPs at CSHP on the acquisition date.
 Eligible employees who participated in the CSHP LTIPs were granted awards under the Replacement LTIP.
 The shares granted vest annually on a graded basis over a three-year period.
-As of March 31, 2015, all the awards have been fully vested.
+As of March 31, 2015, all the awards have been fully vested and fully amortized.

-In aggregate, during the year ended March 31, 2015, the Company incurred \$0.1 million (2014 - \$3.5 million) of expense related to the replacement plans.
+In aggregate, during the year ended March 31, 2016, the Company incurred \$nil (2015 - \$0.1 million) of expense related to the replacement plans.